 3D character animators must possess equal amounts of artistry and technical skill.
 Before they appear on screen, 3D characters must be artfully crafted using modern animation software.
 To begin, animators must model the characters, giving them wireframes and a simple shape that will eventually transform each one into the full-blooded character seen on screen in the film, show, or presentation.
 Next, they position the characters in relation to the scenery and one another, animating them and their movements, from walking to talking and everything else.
 Last, after modeling, layout, and animation have all taken place, 3D character animators render the completed, finalized graphics.

 3D character animators use highly sophisticated software to develop their work.
-Software such as 3ds Max, MotionBuilder, Blender, Cinema 4D, and Maya are all very common, although there are plenty of others.
+Software such as 3ds Max, MotionBuilder, Blender, Cinema 4D, and Maya are in widespread use, although there are plenty of others.
 Some programs work only on Windows, others solely on Mac computers, while many operate on both.
 Some even function on tablets.
-Each one varies in cost, though many offer free options for those trying out for the first time.
+Each one varies in cost, though many offer free options for those trying them out for the first time.
 Blender is completely free and works on both major platforms if someone is looking to give 3D animation a shot without breaking the bank.
 Student pricing is also available for some 3D animation software solutions.

 For instance, the field of medicine incorporates 3D character animation quite regularly.
 Medical schools and hospitals must frequently employ the use of medical animations to showcase a new tool or operating procedure.
 The more realistic and lifelike the animation, the more likely it is that doctors and nurses will benefit from the video demonstration.
-The same goes for patients that need to understand how a procedure will work before going under.
+The same goes for patients who need to understand how a procedure will work before going under the knife.

 Likewise, consider forensic science.
 Police and other investigators, as well as lawyers at trial, need to recreate scenes for examination and evidence.
 3D character animators can bring crime scenes to life in ways that drawings or descriptions can only suggest.
 The same is true for educational videos.
 Stories from the past — of history or science or art — can become fully living scenes from which students or museum patrons can enjoy and learn.

 For a specific example, take the British Museum, located in London, England.
 Their curators have developed an interactive 3D animation that is viewable on their website.
-This allows any visitor or patron to view and virtually tour the tomb and chapel of Nebamun from Ancient Egypt.
-Though the actual tomb itself has not even been uncovered, historians and animators worked together to bring this fantastic artifact to life in ways that other media cannot do justice.
+This allows any visitor or patron to view and virtually tour the tomb and chapel of Nebamun from ancient Egypt.
+Even though the location of the actual tomb has been lost to history, animators and historians worked together to bring this artifact to life.
+Other forms of media just couldn’t do justice to the fantastic animations they created.
 All this would not be possible without the magic and power of 3D rendering and animation.